huggingface/blog/optimum-nvidia-launch.md

 When evaluating the performance of an LLM, we consider 2 metrics: First Token Latency and Throughput.
 First Token Latency (also known as Time to First Token or prefill latency) measures how long you wait from the time you enter your prompt to begin receiving your output, so this metric can tell you how responsive the model will feel.
-Optimum-NVIDIA delivers up to XX faster First Token Latency compared to the framework:
+Optimum-NVIDIA delivers more than 3x faster First Token Latency compared to stock transformers:

 <br>
 <figure class="image">